ViiSE/juggler/README.md

 pattern `\java\jdk`.
 Notice that pattern and environment variable lowercase translation when searching.

 ## Functionality
  1. Creates and modifies the list of available JDKs: Each JDK has a path and an alias (name in human-readable format)
  2. Sets JDK that will be used by default from the list of available JDKs
  3. Creates and modifies the list of patterns used to find executable JDK folder in `PATH`
  4. Juggler minimizes to System Tray.
 To do this, you need to close the program through the system button `Close` (red cross).
-In System Tray you can change JDK on the fly
+In System Tray you can also change the JDK on the fly and perform actions with PATH and JAVA_HOME
+ 5. Get, save, restore JAVA_HOME and PATH

 ## Peculiarities
  1. Changing system environments requires administrator privileges.
 Therefore, the program is used in mode `as administrator`
  2. Changing system environment variables is a rather long process (10-15 seconds).
 Why is that - I don't know.
 If you knows, I will be grateful for the answer!
 For change environment variable I use `Environment.SetEnvironmentVariable("ENV_VAR", envVarValue, EnvironmentVariableTarget.Machine)`
  3. To save state, Juggler creates a `.juggler` folder in the user folder.
 In this folder in the `settings.json` file the list of JDK is stored, including the default JDK, and the list of patterns used to find executable JDK folder in `PATH`

 ## How to use?
 Extract the [archive](https://github.com/ViiSE/juggler/releases/tag/Release) in any directory and run `Juggler.exe`.